 - "Yet the 2010 feels very accommodating in back—plenty of knee room and toe space for big folks." -- USA Today (2010)

 - "Even with the base model's fabric seats, there's plenty of cushioning on the bottom and plenty of support for the back." -- Cars.com (2010)

-Most auto critics think the climate and audio controls are easy to use, but located a little far away from the driver, which makes them a stretch to reach.
-One reviewer thinks the available navigation system is confusing and hard to read.
-The digital gauges and displays get dinged for being distracting and difficult to see with sunglasses on, though others think they’re easy to read.
+Most reviewers think the audio and climate controls are easy to use, but located a little far away from the driver, which makes them hard to reach.
+The 2015 Prius’ digital gauges and displays are disliked by some critics for being difficult to see, especially with sunglasses on, though others think they’re easy to read.